Desperately in need of a couple of koala days in my life.

 This picture Cma sent yesterday of a much loved learning tool that every girl from my middle school years would recognise is cheering me endlessly.

-I’m remembering my auntie’s breakfast table complete with these homemade goodies served with gorgeous cutlery.
+I’m remembering my auntie’s breakfast table complete with these homemade preserves and locally sourced goodies, served with gorgeous cutlery.